cavaunpeu/willwolf.io-source/content/life/my-readme.md

 ## What I look like when I'm thinking

 When I'm trying to understand a complex problem, I divert my gaze and stare at the wall for 5-15 seconds.
-(Conversely, staring directly at the camera clouds my brain).
+(Conversely, staring directly at the camera clouds my brain.)

 When I'm engaged in a technical conversation, my brow is furrowed.
 I look intense, exacting, prickly.